exakat/php-dictionary/dictionary/template.ini.rst

 PHP used to be known as a template engine.
 Nowadays, template engines are written in PHP.

-Templates may be produced in any file format : HTML, CSS, Javascript, JSON, PDF, URL, etc.
+Templates may be produced in any file format: HTML, CSS, Javascript, JSON, PDF, URL, Markdown, etc.

-Template may be large : they are then broken down into smaller and reusable sub-templates.
+Template may be large: they are then broken down into smaller and reusable sub-templates.

-Some template packages : Twig, Latte, Blade, smarty.
+Some PHP template packages: Twig, Latte, Blade, smarty.

 .. code-block:: php